stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use a Project Tool

 Choose a project tool for Python.
 There are several of these tools, each of which provides the same essential features.
-For example, all of these tools can generate a directory structure that follows best practices and will be compatible with other Python tooling.
+For example, all of these tools can generate a directory structure that follows best practices and they can all automate Python virtual environments, so that you do not need to manually create and activate environments as you work.

 [Poetry](https://python-poetry.org/) is currently the most popular tool for Python projects.
+It is mature and well-supported.
 Some projects use [Hatch](https://hatch.pypa.io), which provides a well-integrated set of features for building and testing Python packages.
 Consider using [PDM](https://pdm-project.org) or [uv](https://docs.astral.sh/uv/) for new projects.
-PDM and _uv_ are closely aligned to the latest Python standards.
+PDM and _uv_ are frequently updated and closely align to the latest Python standards.

 > _Avoid using [Rye](https://rye.astral.sh/)_.
 Rye has been superseded by _uv_.

-You may need to create projects that include Python for some purpose but cannot use Python project tools.
+You may need to create projects that include Python but cannot use Python project tools.
 In these cases, think carefully about the tools and directory structure that you will need, and ensure that you are familiar with the current [best practices for Python projects](https://www.stuartellis.name/articles/python-project-setup).

 ### Use the Most Recent Version of Python That You Can